Hantoo/ArtnetForUnity/README.md

 # ArtnetForUnity

 ## What is this? - And why another Artnet Lib?
 This is a project to implement Art-Net4 into Unity.
-I have used alot of different artnet libaries for Unity before and have not found one which has been really nice to use.
+I have used alot of different artnet libaries for Unity before and have not found one which has been really nice to use and simple to implement.

 ## Usage
 Included in the project is a Tester.cs script which shows you exactly how to use it.
 It is a very simple setup.